tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 image: "nolan2.png"
 color: "#4cadc7"
 htmlwidgets: TRUE
+summary: From Batman to Inception, what has Christopher Nolan achieved in 20 years of film making?
 ---
 **\*NOTE: This post contains interactive charts which are best viewed on a large screen.**